 Store Multipurpose Food Items

 Food items that serve multiple purposes can save a lot of space in your survival pantry.
 For example, vinegar can be used for cooking as well as for cleaning.
 Stock food that you can get creative with, like rice or beans.
 These food items can be prepared in various ways and can be mixed and matched with other food in your pantry.

 Store Easy to Cook Food

 Correct food storage can save you hundreds of dollars in the long run.
-Choosing a strategic location, using the right storage supplies and developing an organized system all contribute to efficient food storage.
+Choosing a strategic location, using the right supplies, and developing an organized system all contribute to efficient survival food storage.

 Don’t have a survival stockpile yet?
 It’s never too late to start one.
 And no, you don’t need to buy huge crates and sacks of groceries all in one go.
 Try to add a couple of items with each trip to the grocery.
 With as little as $50 a month, you can slowly build your basic food stash into a veritable survival pantry that can see you through tough times.